Terms of Service

-“Services” means Springboard Retail’s online business application suite (the “Springboard Retail Service”) and third party hardware products purchased from Springboard Retail as described in the applicable Help Documentation that is procured by Customer from Springboard Retail from time to time, including associated offline components, but excluding Third Party Applications and implementation services.
+“Services” means Springboard’s online business application suite (the “Springboard Service”) and third party hardware products purchased from Springboard as described in the applicable Help Documentation that is procured by Customer from Springboard Retail from time to time, including associated offline components, but excluding Third Party Applications or add ons, and implementation services.

-“Third Party Applications” means online, Web-based applications or services and offline software products that are provided by third parties, and interoperate with the Service, including but not limited to those listed on springboardretail.com.
+“Third Party Applications” means an online, web-based application or service and on-premise or offline software product, and/or hardware product or device that is provided by a third party, and may or may not interoperate with the Service, including but not limited to those listed on www.springboardretail.com.

 “User Guides” means the online user guides for the Service, accessible via login at http://www.springboardretail.com (under Support), as updated from time to time.
 Customer acknowledges that it has had the opportunity to review the User Guide through a free trial account made available by Springboard Retail.